rond-authz/rond-authz.github.io/_docs/cheat-sheet.md

 ## Debugging

-You can use the `print` statement to debug your policies, print statements are available only when `LOG_LEVEL` variable is set to `trace`.
+You can use the `print` statement to debug your policies.
+Print statements are available only when `LOG_LEVEL` variable is set to `trace`.